 - Amazon Smile

-- Amazon will donate 0.5% of the amount of eligible purchases toward PWM for no additional cost to the buyer.
+- When you use Amazon Smile to make your routine Amazon purchases, Amazon donates 0.5% of the amount of eligible purchases toward Project Worthmore for no additional cost to the buyer.

 - Here’s how:

 - Start at smile.amazon.com (you must start here to be able to support a non-profit)